 There are 24 blue-light telephones available for emergency use on Occidental's campus.
 Fifteen of these phones are yellow-box emergency telephones in outdoor locations, which provide a direct line to Campus Safety by simply pushing the red button.
 These telephones can be used to report a criminal incident, a fire, or any other type of emergency.
-Weekly checks are conducted, typically on Sundays, to ensure proper function and connectivity.
+Weekly checks are conducted, typically on Sundays, to ensure proper function and connectivity

-Title IX Office, Human Resources, Dean of Students Office
+Civil Rights & Title IX Office, Human Resources, Dean of Students Office

-Students and employees may also report criminal actions that may violate College policies to the Title IX Coordinator, Human Resources Department, and Dean of Students Office.
-(The College's Sexual Misconduct and Discrimination, Harassment, and Retaliation policies provide additional details about reporting crimes.)
-Reports received by these offices are directed to Campus Safety and an incident report is prepared.
+Students and employees may also report criminal actions that may violate College policies to the Civil Rights & Title IX Coordinator, Human Resources Department, and Dean of Students Office.
+(The College's Sexual and Interpersonal Misconduct and Discrimination, Harassment, and Retaliation policies provide additional details about reporting crimes.)
 Incident reports are shared with the Clery Act Compliance Coordinator for purposes of classifying reports for annual statistical disclosure and assessing the necessity for timely warning or emergency notifications.

-Title IX Office
+Civil Rights & Title IX Office

-Title IX Coordinator Alexandra Fulcher afulcher@oxy.edu (323)259-1338
+Civil Rights & Title IX Coordinator Alexandra Fulcher afulcher@oxy.edu (323)259-1338